 Teaching English Abroad

 Teaching abroad is probably the most flexible and accessible option in terms of working abroad.
 After all, EFL (English as a Foreign Language) teachers can work anywhere in the world, theoretically speaking.
-This allows them to travel without being tied down in one place.
-Many recent graduates choose to teach abroad for a while, in order to experience different cultures and interact with the locals.
+This allows them to travel without being tied down to one place.
+Many recent graduates choose to teach abroad for a while in order to experience different cultures and interact with the locals.

-Especially countries such as Japan or Thailand are popular destinations for teaching English abroad.
-But also Eastern European and African countries are go-to places for those seeking a unique cultural experience before diving into the job market.
+Countries such as Japan or Thailand are among the most popular destinations for teaching English abroad.
+But also many Eastern European and African countries are go-to places for those seeking a unique cultural experience before diving into the job market.

 “It is quite easy for our applicants to find a teaching job abroad since English is mostly their native language,” Joan says.
 “After all, English has become a lingua franca in a way.
 However, you do need a bachelor’s degree for most TEFL jobs, and if you already have some sort of teaching experience, it’s a great help.”

 Teaching Options for Other Languages